-There are dozens of popular movies that feature poker as a minor subplot with a couple of scenes showing play.
-Films like Casino Royale or Lock, Stock and Two Smoking Barrels are not on this list.
+There are dozens of popular movies that feature poker as a minor subplot with a couple of scenes showing play, for example films like Casino Royale or Lock, Stock and Two Smoking Barrels.
+These types of films where poker plays a minor role are not on this list.

 We only list films that really are all about poker; where poker is a major plot element with large chunks of screen time given to play.

 A Big Hand for the Little Lady (1966) Rotten Tomatoes rating 86%